At a Glance

 Children’s growth and development are assessed twice a year using the Desired Results Developmental Profile.
 Teachers regularly adjust the curriculum, based on their observations of the children, to engage the children’s interest and maximize learning.
 Two conferences with parents are scheduled each year and parents are invited to speak with the teachers about their child at any time.
 Programs will ask families to complete the Desired Results Family Survey as results from the survey are used to ensure that families needs are met.

-The half-day (3 to 3 1/2 hours per day) and full-day (4 to 11 hours per day) services of the State Preschool Program is available to families who are at or under the income ceilings shown on the eligibility page.
+The half-day (3 to 3 1/2 hours per day) and full-day (4 to 11 hours per day) services of the State Preschool Program are available to families who are at or under the income ceilings shown on the eligibility page.
 The part-day and full-day State Preschool Program is based on a sliding fee scale.
 Eligibility can be determined for the full-day programs by calling the individual programs.
 Most of the programs are half-day, either morning or afternoon, and a few programs are full-day.
 In San Mateo County, State Preschool serves children in all areas, from coastside to bayside, and from Daly City in the north to East Palo Alto in the south.
 The San Mateo County Office of Education provides services at school districts and community-based organizations which operate State Preschool Programs.
 Contact the individual program in your area for more information about enrolling your child.